frederic-perez/AmE-dictionary/data/idioms.md

 __have a lump in (one’s) throat__ To have difficulty speaking as a result of feeling that one is about to cry due to an intense emotional response to something. _Though I was excited for my daughter to start her college experience, I still had a lump in my throat saying goodbye to her at the airport._
 __have a mind like a sieve__ To be exceptionally forgetful or absentminded. _I need to start getting more sleep at night, because lately I’ve had a mind like a sieve._
 __have a mountain to climb__ To have an extremely difficult, seemingly impossible task at hand.
+__have a nodding acquaintance (with someone or something)__ To have a slight or precursory knowledge of someone or something. _Ruth and I had only a nodding acquaintance before going to the party, but once we got talking, it was like we’d been friends our whole lives._
 __have a point (there)__ _He’s got a point._
 __have a say (in something)__ To have an active and participatory role in making or influencing a decision about something.
 __have a sneaking suspicion__ To have a slight but persistent premonition or intuition (about something).